toliaqat/xenon-wiki/Programming-Model.md

 # Programming Model

 The following types are the key components of the Xenon framework.
-Xenon is implemented primarily in Java, but a minimal and useful implementation of the service programming model is also available in Go, running in the go-dcp-* process.
+Xenon is implemented primarily in Java, but a minimal and useful implementation of the service programming model is also available in Go.

  * ServiceHost - Manages the life cycle of micro service instances and is the unit of a Xenon node.
 Multiple hosts can co-exist within a process although production management hosts should be one per process, and one process per container.
 A host uses a ServiceRequestListener to receive inbound operations from the network
  * Service - The interface for a service implementation